saultyevil/lines/README.md

 ## Features

 * Change the atomic data files on the fly
-* Inspect the bound-bound transitions over a provided wavelength range
+* Look at the bound-bound transitions over a provided wavelength range
-* Inspect the photoionization edges over a provided wavelength range
+* Find all the photoionization edges over a provided wavelength range
+* Query the elements in the loaded data set
+* Have a gander at the ions, or a specific ion

 ## Requirements, Building and Usage